rasoulnasserifreelancer/To-Do-List/README.md

 - ➕ Add Tasks
 Quickly add tasks with a clean input field and button.
 - 🔍 Search Tasks
-Instantly find tasks using a real-time search bar.
+Instantly find tasks using a search input and button.
 - 🧹 Filter Tasks
-Toggle between all, completed, and pending tasks.
+Toggle between different categories.
-📂 File Structure
-todo-list-app/
-├── index.html
-├── style.css
-├── script.js
-└── README.md

 🚀 Getting Started
 1. Clone the Repository
 git clone https://github.com/rasoulnasserifreelancer/To-Do-List.git
-cd To-Do-List
+2.navigate into the project folder cd To-Do-List

-2. Open in Browser
+3. Open in Browser
 Simply open index.html in your preferred browser.
 No build tools or installations required.
 🛠️ Technologies Used
 - HTML5 – Structure